-What is Digital Audio Workstation: Analog Audio to Digital Conversion
+What is Digital Audio Workstation: Analog Audio to Digital Conversion and Pulse Code Modulation

 First, you need to understand how the music goes into your computer.
-Your music is a sound wave which is an analog signal, a continuous form of signal(e.g. a sine wave).
+Your music is a complex sound wave which is analog in nature, a continuous form of signal(e.g. a sine wave).
 A musical instrument or a disturbance (e.g a water droplet falling into a pail of water) and can cause vibrations in the air that causes it propagate in the form of a sound wave.
-When these air pressure vibrations reaches your ear, you will perceived it as a sound if the pressure is strong enough to cause vibrations in your ear drum and if the frequency is audible (20Hz to 20,000Hz).
+When these air pressure vibrations reaches your ear, you will perceive it as a sound if the pressure is strong enough to cause vibrations in your ear drum and if the frequency is audible (20Hz to 20,000Hz).
 The music you hear are actually composed of musical notes which are sinusoidal in nature and has two properties which are:

 a.)
 Amplitude (how strong are the pressure vibrations, which is usually measured by SPL or sound pressure level using decibels).